FrankHossfeld/sema4g/README.md

 * init commands: commands, that will be executed on start
 * final comands: commands, that will be executed after all calls have finished
 * unlimited server calls
-* commands can depend on other commands (the comand will not start before the depending command has finieshed)
+* commands can depend on other commands<br/>(A comand will not start before the depending command has finished)
 * supports GWT RPC and Resty-GWT
 * no generators